 Just like any other electronic system, radio-over-fiber links require PCBs.
 Radio-over-fiber is designed for passive optical networking, where the extracted RF signal is steered to its destination without active electronic components.
 This provides an extremely fast solution for faster data transfer in telecom networks.
 It is also scalable up to THz frequencies.
 Many engineers in the research community are focusing on light sources and fundamental infrastructure for this technology, but board designers also have a role to play in ensuring accurate signal extraction and routing at the Tx/Rx sides of a radio-over-fiber link.

-radio-over-fiber is a method for transmitting RF signals to a distant receiver in passive optical networks.
+Radio-over-fiber is a method for transmitting RF signals to a distant receiver in passive optical networks.
 In radio-over-fiber, a radio signal is used to apply amplitude modulation to an optical signal from an infrared laser diode.
 This optical signal can then be sent through a standard single-mode fiber, providing reach up to ~20 km.
+In earlier radio-over-fiber research and development, the output from a laser diode was modulated with the desired RF signal, and the output from the diode was coupled to a fiber using a standard transceiver.
+This method was limited in terms of the frequencies that could be transmitted were limited near WiFi frequencies due to the turn-on and recovery time of most laser diodes and photodiode receivers.

-At the receive side, a photodiode is used to receive the optical signal, and an all-optical or GHz envelope detector is used to extract the encoded microwave signal.
-This allows extraction of a GHz analog signal, which can be used with a variety of amplitude modulation schemes (e.g., up to digitized QAM for LTE, WiFi, or other RF protocols).
-An overview of the architecture used in radio-over-fiber transmission is shown below.
+At the receive side of a radio-over-fiber link, a photodiode is used to receive the optical signal, and an all-optical or GHz envelope detector is used to extract the encoded microwave signal.
+Envelope detection and square law detection circuits for receiving and demodulating signals are actively being studied.
+This allows extraction of a GHz RF signal, which can be used with a variety of modulation schemes (e.g., up to digitized QAM for LTE, WiFi, or other RF protocols).
+An high-level overview of the architecture used in radio-over-fiber transmission is shown below.

 The architecture shown above can also be used with DWDM in a BBU (Tx end).
 An arrayed wavelength grating unit can be used to separate different carriers and route them to different Rx ends.
 This provides a simple way to route analog radio-over-fiber signals to multiple receivers in a passive optical network.